standardebooks/tools/README.md

 -	### `se print-manifest-and-spine`

-	Print `<manifest>` and `<spine>` tags to standard output for the given Standard Ebooks source directory, for use in that directory’s content.opf..
+	Print `<manifest>` and `<spine>` tags to standard output for the given Standard Ebooks source directory, for use in that directory’s content.opf.

--	### `se reading-ease`

-	Calculate the Flesch reading ease for a Standard Ebooks source directory.

 -	### `se recompose-epub`